Siddyboy/jamcam/build.md

   * Cut the thread length from 20 to 18.
   * Put a flat onto the head, almost through into the hex socket.
 * Machine the plastic holder:
-  * Deepen the central fixing hole so that the screw will fit with its head below the surface.
+  * Increase the depth of the counterbore in the central fixing hole so that the screw will fit with its head below the concave surface.
   * Reduce the overall thickness by reducing one face flush with the recessed section.
 This ensures that the camera can get close enough to the lens.
-  * On the other face remove the circular arc only is flush with the recessed section.
-This makes space for some of the parts on the camera IC.
+  * On the other face remove the circular arc only so that it is flush with the recessed section.
+This makes space for some of the parts on the camera board and ensures the camera sits flat on the holder.
   * Drill one hole in each arm of the holder.
     * From the face that was only partially machined.
     * At the widest part of the clip - i.e. across the full diameter.
-    * Diameter to suit the stand-offs with a push fit.
+    * Hole diameter to suit the stand-offs with a push fit.
-    * Spacing to suit the Raspberry Pi Camera  - 21 mm.
+    * Hole pitch to suit the Raspberry Pi Camera - 21 mm.
     * Depth to suit the stand-offs.
 * Push the stand-offs into the holes just sub-flush with the surface.
 * Enter the screw into the holder aligning the flat on the head with the completely machined surface.